dciccale/docker-angular-tutum/README.md

 And finally the `client/components/navbar/navbar.html`:

-Notice that there is some boilerplate for making the navbar responsive using the [angular-ui-bootstrap](https://angular-ui.github.io/bootstrap/#/collapse) collapse directive.
+Notice that there is some boilerplate for making the navbar responsive using the [angular-ui-bootstrap collapse directive](https://angular-ui.github.io/bootstrap/#/collapse).
-And that we are using the `$state` that we defined in our `app.js` and the [$state.is()](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#stateisstateorname--params) method to mark navigation item as active accordingly.
+And that we are using the `$state` object in the template that we defined in our `app.js` and the [$state.is()](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#stateisstateorname--params) method to mark navigation item as active accordingly.
+With `ng-init` we define the `isCollapsed` variable to false into the scope.
+[Read more about ng-init](https://docs.angularjs.org/api/ng/directive/ngInit)

 ```html
 <div class="navbar navbar-default navbar-static-top" ng-init="isCollapsed = true">